murrayds/literature/Evaluation.md

 ## |B|

+### Balietti, S., & Riedl, C. (2021).
+Incentives, competition, and inequality in markets for creative production.
+Research Policy, 50(4), 104212. https://doi.org/10.1016/j.respol.2021.104212

+Balietti et al., 2021

+**Tags:** Competition; Peer Review; Experiment; Innovation

+The authors conduct an online experiment, having people create images and evaluating them across several iterations.
+What they find is that the reward structure of this "creative market" shapes what kind of things get created, and can drive inequality in the system.
+Specifically,

+> The reward structures affect not only the quality of what is produced but also the style—the trajectory of innovation—through cultural evolution.
+As producers repeatedly submit their work to the top tier, a distinct style of work emerges.
+This shows that the level of competition affects not only the absolute level of novelty and quality, but also the direction of innovation.
+Repeated submissions build on each other and evolve a distinct style over time

+In addition:

+> We find that two micro level effects contribute to inequality in the stratified market.
+First, successful producers who accumulate slack resources remain more innovative than producers without slack resources, which provides them with cumulative advantage.
+Second, the increased competition amplifies individual-level differences.
+Some innovators thrive in the competitive environment, while others fall behind.
+In addition, the harsh competition for the scarce but high payoff of the toptier outlet fuels strategic behavior during the peer review process.
+This instills a feeling of unfairness among producers and likely contributes to higher exit rates.

+So scarcity of "top spots" does fuel high-quality output, but is also drives people to exit the system.
+Excessive competative pressures can also discourage people from competing for these scarse resources, lowering the quality of their work, even if they stay in the system.

 ### Bozeman, B., Dietz, J. S., & Gaughan, M. (2001).
 Scientific and technical human capital: An alternative model for research evaluation.
 International Journal of Technology Management, 22(7–8), 716–740. https://doi.org/10.1504/IJTM.2001.002988

 Bozeman, Dietz, & Gaughan (2001)